nextcashtech/bitcoin_docs/authentication.md

 # Authentication

+## Peer to Peer

+Peer to peer authentication simply involves signing messages with a key the peer knows.

+## Client to Service

+Client to service authentication is simply proving the client is the owner of a specific key and then building a relationship around that key.
+A client can authenticate with any key and then use that service via that key.

-To initiate authentication the user sends an HTTP GET request to the path `https://<hostname><prefix>/auth/<account_key>` where the `<hostname><prefix>` is published by the service and `<account_key>` is the hex encoded public key the user wants to use to authenticate with the service.
+To initiate authentication the client sends an HTTP GET request to the path `https://<hostname><path_prefix>/auth/<account_key>` where the `<hostname><path_prefix>` is published by the service and `<account_key>` is the hex encoded public key the client wants to use to authenticate with the service.

-The response will be HTTP 201 (Created) and the response body will either JSON or BSOR depending on the request header's `Accept` value. `application/json` for JSON or `application/octet-stream` for BSOR.
+The success response will be HTTP 201 (Created) and the response body will either be JSON or BSOR depending on the request header's `Accept` value. `application/json` for JSON or `application/octet-stream` for BSOR.

-This is the structure:
+This is the response structure:

 ```
 	PublicKey       bitcoin.PublicKey `json:"public_key" bsor:"1"`